 Trans-Pacific Partnership Agreement (TPP)

-For the official text and the status of the Agreement, see the TPP Depository page.
+TPP Depository page: Contains the official text and the status of the Agreement.